trunk-io/docs/check/configuration/supported/markdownlint.md

 # Markdownlint

-Markdownlint is a linter for markdown.
+Markdownlint is a linter for Markdown.

 You can enable the Markdownlint plugin with